Skip to content

 mockd supports HTTPS for both the mock server and proxy modes.
 This guide covers certificate generation, configuration, and common use cases.

-Enable HTTPS with auto-generated certificates:
+Enable HTTPS with auto-generated self-signed certificates:

 Terminal window

-mockd start --config mocks.json --https
+mockd start --config mocks.json --tls-auto --https-port 8443

 Terminal window

-mockd start --config mocks.json --https --port 443
+mockd start --config mocks.json --tls-auto --https-port 443

 Terminal window